 Cost & Pricing

 Recruitment fees are not a market with one price.
 They are a market with several models, each priced differently, and the choice of model matters more than the number.
-This guide explains the three dominant fee models in the UK in 2026, indicative ranges by seniority, and how to think about value rather than headline price.
+This guide explains the dominant fee models used in UK commercial recruitment, what each model actually buys, and how to think about value rather than headline price when hiring for an intralogistics vendor.

 When to use this guide

-Use this guide when you are about to engage a recruitment partner and want to sense-check whether the fee proposal is in line with the UK market.
+Use this guide when you are about to engage a recruitment partner for a commercial role and want to understand what you are paying for before you sign.

 Any figures, fee bands, salary ranges or percentages quoted on this page are indicative narrative guidance from Evara's operator-led practice in 2026, not a formal benchmark or audited statistic.